 Command-Line Tools for Authors¶

-VIBE comes with powerful command-line tools that can help you develop and debug templates faster, without needing to run the full web server.
+VIBE comes with powerful command-line tools that can help you develop and debug templates faster.
 You run them from your terminal in the root directory of the VIBE application.

 Validating Templates (validate)¶